lvinlvin/realtime-socket/README.md

 npm install socket.io</br>
 npm install body-parser</br>

-After install completed you can continue.
+After install completed you can continue.</br>
+If you plan to start this project, please open Terminal and input the keyword as below.</br>
+nodemon app.js

 Create a app.js.
 Below is the script file will be handle.</br>